 Debt securities issued to our members represent an important, stable source of funding.
-Table 12 displays outstanding member debt, by debt product type, as of May 31, 2019 and 2018.
+Table 12 displays outstanding member debt, by debt product type, as of May 31, 2020 and 2019.

-(1) Includes variable-rate debt that has been swapped to a fixed rate, net of any fixed-rate debt that has been swapped to a variable rate.
+&lt;sup>(1) Includes variable-rate debt that has been swapped to a fixed rate, net of any fixed-rate debt that has been swapped to a variable rate.